timgarciaa/My-Next-Login/README.md

-This is my Next.js Login Boilerplate.
+# Next.js Login Boilerplate

-Getting Started
+## Getting Started

-1. Run npm install
-1. Run npm run dev
-1. Open localhost:3000

-This will contain:
+Follow these steps to get the project up and running:

+1. Install the necessary packages: `npm install`
+2. Start the development server: `npm run dev`
+3. Open your web browser and navigate to `localhost:3000`

+## Features

+This boilerplate includes the following functionalities:

-1. Login functionality
+- Login

-1. Signup functionality
+- Signup

-1. Forgot password functionality
+- Forgot password

-Tech Stacks that I'm using/will use:
+## Tech Stack

+The technologies used in this project include:

-TailwindCSS
+- TailwindCSS
-shadcn/UI
+- shadcn/UI
-better-sqlite3
+- better-sqlite3

-API Endpoints:
+## API Endpoints

+The API provides the following endpoints:

-GET: /api/users
+- GET: `/api/users`
-POST: /api/login
+- POST: `/api/login`
-POST: /api/signup
+- POST: `/api/signup`